Normal Blood Sugar Levels Chart

 What are normal blood sugar levels?

-Following the crucial role of blood sugar management in patient care, let's delve deeper and explore the concept of "normal blood sugar levels."
+Following the crucial role of blood sugar management in patient care, let's delve deeper and explore the concept of "normal blood sugar level."
 These levels refer to the optimal range of glucose concentrations within the bloodstream necessary for proper bodily function.
 Maintaining blood sugar within this healthy zone is essential for preventing various health complications and effectively managing conditions for people with diabetes.

 There are two primary methods for monitoring blood sugar levels:

-1. A1C Test: This blood test provides an average of a person's blood sugar control over 2-3 months.
+1. A1C Test: This blood sugar test provides an average of a person's blood sugar control over 2-3 months.
 It measures the percentage of hemoglobin proteins in the blood that have glucose attached (glycated hemoglobin).
 The American Diabetes Association (ADA) recommends an A1C level below 7% for optimal health.

 • A1C: Less than 7%